close search panel

 • closed as frivolous and vexatious

-• provision of advice related to improving practice
+• advice related to improving practice

 • referral to the discipline process